-Dr. Philip Bochsler was named the Director of the WVDL in early June, replacing Dr. Tom McKenna who accepted a new position in September of 2014 with the USDA.
+Dr. Philip Bochsler was named the Director of the WVDL in early June of this year, replacing Dr. Tom McKenna who accepted a new position in September of 2014 with the USDA.
 Dr. Bochsler assumed his new duties on July 6th.

 Bochsler initially joined the WVDL staff in July of 2001.
 After graduating from Washington State University with his DVM, he spent two and a half years in mixed animal practice in both Oregon and Washington before entering a combined Ph.D. and residency program in pathology at Cornell University.
 He subsequently worked at the University of Tennessee as a professor in the College of Veterinary Medicine in diagnostic pathology and teaching, while also performing research on the immunological responses of cattle to toxin from Gram-negative bacteria.
 Before moving to Madison and the WVDL, he earned two awards for teaching excellence at Tennessee, serving as Director of the Pathology Resident Training Program and the Director of Anatomic Pathology Service.
 Prior to taking over his new role as Director at WVDL in July of 2015, Dr. Bochsler served as the Section Chief of Pathology, Chemistry and TSE testing.
 In addition, he was an active pathologist and taught at the School of Veterinary Medicine where he currently remains a Clinical Professor.
 His interests and expertise span a large number of animal species and an array of diseases.

 Dr. Kathy Toohey-Kurth, Section Chief – Virology